Sean-Bradley/R3F-Pack/README.md

 ## Troubleshooting

-This is quite a minimal project, and I developed it to work for all of my own use cases.
-If it is missing something that you need, I may be able to add it, or if you know how to fix it yourself, then you can make a pull request.
+This is quite a minimal project, and only mimics the functionality of `react-scripts` that I actually used.
+If it is missing something that you need, I may be able to add it, or if you know how to do it yourself, then you can make a pull request.

 Regards

 Sean